 Gandhi's character is fully explained as a man of nonviolence.
 Through his patience, he is able to drive the British out of the subcontinent.
 And the stubborn nature of Jinnah and his commitment towards Pakistan is portrayed.

 In future Britain, charismatic delinquent Alex DeLarge is jailed and volunteers for an experimental aversion therapy developed by the government in an effort to solve society's crime problem - but not all goes according to plan.

-Antonio Salieri believes that Mozart's music is divine.
+Antonio Salieri believes that Wolfgang Amadeus Mozart's music is divine and miraculous.
 He wishes he was himself as good a musician as Mozart so that he can praise the Lord through composing.
-But he can't understand why God favored Mozart, such a vulgar creature, to be his instrument.
+He began his career as a devout man who believes his success and talent as a composer are God's rewards for his piety.
+He's also content as the respected, financially well-off, court composer of Austrian Emperor Joseph II.
+But he's shocked to learn that Mozart is such a vulgar creature, and can't understand why God favored Mozart to be his instrument.
 Salieri's envy has made him an enemy of God whose greatness was evident in Mozart.
-He is set to take revenge.
+He is ready to take revenge against God and Mozart for his own musical mediocrity.
 Written by

 81 of 118 people found this review helpful.

 Was this review helpful to you?